 Breaking the Gaslighting Cycle

-Here are some steps you can take to stop the gaslighting:
+Here are some steps you can take to deal with gaslighting:

-- Consult with an HR representative or an attorney if the gaslighting is happening at work.
+- Consult with an HR representative or an attorney if gaslighting occurs at work.

-If you are in an abusive relationship, reach out to a domestic violence hotline for help.
-Ending a relationship with someone gaslighting you can be difficult, even seemingly impossible.
-It is important to remember that you can recognize what is going on around you, and you don’t have to rely on their word.
+If you are in an abusive relationship, contact a domestic violence hotline for help.
+Ending a relationship with someone gaslighting you can be tricky, even seemingly impossible.
+It’s essential to recognize what’s going on around you.
+You don’t have to rely on their word.